 Rates by credit score

 Depending on where you live and the insurance company you choose, your credit score may be used to calculate your policy premium.
-The only exception is if you live in Hawaii, California, Washington or Massachusetts, which do not allow car insurance carriers to consider your credit score when they determine your rate.
+The only exception is if you live in Hawaii, California, Michigan or Massachusetts, which do not allow car insurance carriers to consider your credit score when they determine your rate.
+Washington state is currently waiting for this credit-ban bill to pass as well.
 In the table below, you can see the national average car insurance rates based on credit score.
 Notice that the worse your credit score is the higher your car insurance premiums will be.

 |Car insurance company||Poor||Average||Good||Excellent|